 \section{Introduction}

-The construction of variational integrators have deserved a lot of interest in the recent years (from both theoretical and applied points of view).
-The goal of this paper is to develop variational integrators for optimal control problems of mechanical systems defined on a trivial principal bundle.
-Our motivation is the optimal control of the class of underactuated mechanical systems.
-This type of mechanical systems, i.e. the underactuated, is characterized by the fact that there are more degrees of freedom than actuators.
+The construction of variational integrators have received a lot of interest in the recent years from the theoretical and applied points of view.
+The goal of this paper is to develop variational integrators for optimal control problems of mechanical systems defined on a trivial principal bundle, paying particular attention to underactuated mechanical control systems.
+Underactuated control systems are characterized by the fact that they have more degrees of freedom than actuators.

-The presence of underactuated mechanical systems is ubiquitous in engineering applications as a result, for instance, of design choices motivated by the search of less cost devices or as a result of a failure regime in fully actuated mechanical systems.
-Optimal control problems of an underactuated mechanical systems can be seen as an optimization problem involving Lagrangians defined on higher-order tangent bundles subject to higher-order constraints.
-The purpose is to find an optimal curve which solves the controlled equations and minimizes a cost function depending on higher-order derivatives subject to initial and final boundary conditions.

-We extend the theory of discrete mechanics and construction of variational integrators, which is based on discrete calculus of variations, to systems which depend on higher-order derivatives and are subject to constraints (also depending of higher-order derivatives).
-Our discrete setting follows the lines given by Marsden and Wendlandt \cite{welant} and Marsden and West \cite{mawest} for first order systems without constraints.